liceloo/Crowdfunding_ETL/README.md

-# Crowdfunding ETL
+# Crowdfunding ETL Project

+A collaborative project to build an ETL pipeline using Python, Pandas, and PostgreSQL for extracting, transforming, and loading crowdfunding data from Excel files into a relational database.

+## Background

-For the ETL mini project, you will work with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, you’ll upload the CSV file data into a Postgres database.
+In this project, I practiced building an ETL pipeline to process crowdfunding data from Excel files.
+I extracted and transformed the data, created four CSV files, and then used the CSV files to create an Entity Relationship Diagram (ERD) and a table schema.
+Finally, I loaded the CSV files into a PostgreSQL database.

-Since this is a one-week project, make sure that you have done at least half of your project before the third day of class to stay on track.

-Although you and your partner will divide the work, it’s essential to collaborate and communicate while working on different parts of the project.
-Be sure to check in with your partner regularly and offer support.
+## Features

+- Extract and transform crowdfunding and contact data from Excel files
+- Create and export Category, Subcategory, Campaign, and Contact DataFrames as CSV files
+- Design an ERD and table schema for the database
+- Create and populate PostgreSQL database tables

+## Usage

+1. Run the Jupyter Notebook to extract and transform data, and create CSV files.
+2. Use the provided `crowdfunding_db_schema.sql` file to create tables in the PostgreSQL database.
+3. Load the CSV files into the corresponding PostgreSQL tables.
+4. Query the database to verify the data has been loaded correctly.

+## Built With

+- Python
+- Pandas
+- PostgreSQL
+- Jupyter Notebook
+- Excel